fstark/macflim/README.md

 * se : As the Macintosh SE has slightly more processing power than the Macintosh Plus, it can manage files will less compression.
 It still skips half of the frames, but uses the nicer floyd error dithering.

-* se30 : Targets the SE/30 the most powerful comnpact Macintosh.
+* se30 : Targets the SE/30, the most powerful Macintosh.
 Encoding can use 4 times more space, doesn't skip frames, and limits leakage from a frame to the next. se30 movies are in general correct, in the sense that mostly anything can be faithfully encoded, with a few artifacts.

 * perfect : this profile aims at a "perfect" playback.
 The resulting files can be played on an upgraded computer.
 For instance, playing from a se30 with a ram disk allows those "perfect" flims to be played.

 * xl : The xl profile generates flim that can be played on a 5MHz Lisa 2/10, running Mac Works XL 3.0, from the internal widget.
-Flims have no sound, and are encoded at a very low framerate (divided by 4) and low byterate (580 bytes per ticks)
+Flims have no sound, and are encoded at a very low framerate (divided by 4) and low byterate (580 bytes per ticks).

 * 512 : This profile generates a flim that can be played on a Macintosh 512, from the slow floppy-based HD20 hard drive.
 The framerate is divided by 4, the byterate is 480 bytes per ticks, and there is no sound.

-[todo: 128k profile]
+[todo: do we want a 128k profile?]

 Examples: